btuznik/porousGasificationFoam/README.md

 ###  Utilities

 1. setPorosity -- utility for creating porosity fields:
-    *  porosityF - porosity field
+    *  porosityF -- porosity field
-    *  Df - Darcy porous resitance tensor
+    *  Df -- Darcy porous resitance tensor
-2. totalMass -- calculates the total mass loss over time and writes to a file.
+2. totalMassPorousGasificationFoam -- Integrate solid state mass over the whole computational domain.
+The calculation is performed for each stored time step.

 <a name="doc"></a>
 # Documentation

 The documentation of the model can be generated with Doxygen software.
-To build the documentation the doxygen and graphviz packages are required.
+To build the documentation the doxygen and the graphviz packages are required.
 For Ubuntu users the packages can be obtained with the following command:

      `sudo apt-get install doxygen graphviz`